zanenmw/Practical-Machine-Learning/Activity.md

 ##                60               100
 ```

 There are 100 columns in which almost all values (97.93%) are missing.
-If a column contains a large number of `NA`s, it will not be of great use for training the model.
-Hence, these columns will be removed.
+If a column contains a large number of `NA`s, it will be removed.
 Only the columns without any `NA`s will be kept.

 ```r